Skip to main content

 We know that choosing a new gender-affirming care provider can sometimes feel overwhelming.
 That’s why we created this guide so you know what to expect.

-2. Sign up to Anne
+1. Sign up to Anne

 Joining Anne is quick and easy.
 First, you’ll be taken to a payment page to pay the £200 joining fee.
-Once you’ve paid the joining fee, we’ll email you an intake form to fill out whenever you’re ready.
+Once you’ve paid the joining fee, you’ll progress to completing an intake form.

-3. Complete your intake form
+2. Complete your intake form

 The intake form asks for important details, so it helps to set aside time and have your documents ready.
 You’ll need to provide:

-• photo ID
+• Photo ID

-• proof of address
+• Proof of address

-• evidence of any existing prescriptions
+• Evidence of any existing prescriptions

 We’ll also ask about your gender and medical history, as well as your emergency contact details.
 If you have questions, our friendly admin team is always here to help.